dgurudot/gr/help/en_US/HELP-STATS.md

 **Totals:**
   Provides detailed information on specific accounts since the beginning.
   Kindly note that this information is based on the net history available for the account (1 years default).

-  Withdraw pending is Profit - Amount Withdrawn so far.
+**Note:**
+Profit - Withdrawal also includes (Deposit - Investment).
+You can manually update investment amount from targets.